The RPG Audio Player is a simple tool to support your roleplaying session with music and sound effects.

 Do you have questions or want to get in contact with me? firstname.lastname@example.org

-Please note: The screenshots show the software in German.
-It supports English, you can switch the language in the software.
+Please note: The screenshots show the software in German however the software is fully translated to English as well, you can switch the language in the software.

 This software was created using HTML5 and Electron and is optimized for Windows.
 Linux and MacOS users can get the softwar working on their own by using the sourecode and the Electron plattform.
 See Downloads for more details.